m1abdullahh/screen-share-pro/README.md

 Share your display or recieve and stream another friend's (peer) display entirely in the browser.
 As easy as 1, 2, 3 ✨.

-Screen Share Pro (a name that i coined in less than 10 seconds) is a screen sharing mini tool that leverages the features provided by WebRTC to create a P2P (peer-to-peer) connection between (in the meantime, only) two browsers.
-It uses a nodejs server bundled with socket.io to act as a signaling server, and once the connection is estabilished and the two peer are connected, server goes on standby and you (or the other one) can start sharing their screen.
+Screen Share Pro (a name that i coined in less than 10 seconds) is a screen sharing mini tool that leverages the features provided by <a href="https://webrtc.org/">WebRTC</a> to create a <a href="https://en.wikipedia.org/wiki/Peer-to-peer">P2P (peer-to-peer)</a>
+connection between (in the meantime, only) two browsers.
+It uses a nodejs server bundled with <a href="https://socket.io/">socket.io</a>
+to act as a signaling server, and once the connection is estabilished and the two peer are connected, server goes on standby and you
+(or the other one) can start sharing their screen.

 Note: Either one of the peers must be an Initiator, an Initiator is a peer that has the priviliages to start a sceeen share, while the other peer, not being the Initiator, can only stream the video.
 You can become the Initiator by storing a key-value pair in